Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Reproducibility statement

 \section{Reproducibility statement}

 Detailed descriptions of the metric and experimental setup, dataset we used, and baseline information are provided in Section~\ref{sec:exp}, Appendix~\ref{appd:exp_dataset}, \ref{appd:exp:implementation}, and \ref{appd:exp-baseline-details}.
 Detailed descriptions, assumptions, and proofs of theories (Facts, Propositions, Remarks, Claims, and Corollaries) can be found in Appendix~\ref{appd:theory}.
 Source code is available in the supplementary material as a zip file.
+You can also find our source code at \href{https://github.com/Wangzzzzzzzz/RootPurge}{https://github.com/Wangzzzzzzzz/RootPurge}.